scrtlabs/marketplace/_sources/data-providers.txt

 Data Frequency and Availability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data frequency and availability associated fields must be provided when
-registering each data source, as per the scheme outlined here:
+registering each data source, as per the scheme outlined below:

 * Data frequency: How frequently do data events occur?